mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

     - Separate course, course offering and section records are required for your district to report ALC Independent Study records; however Course Offering and Section will not be used by MDE for reporting.
 (The Ed-Fi Model requires an entry in Course Offering linked to the non-scheduled term, and a section default.)

-    Please also note the validation rules described in the [Level Characteristics section](../reference/descriptors_resources.md#level-characteristics) of the Descriptors and Resources document.
+    Please also note the validation rules described in the [Level Characteristics](../reference/mccc_data_reporting.md#level-characteristics) documentation.

     Include the following elements:
       - Course Code